prikhi/pencil/docs/source/reference/behaviours.rst

 PlainTextContent
 ----------------

 This behaviour is used to control the wrapped text inside an SVG text element.
 This is the recommended way to implement wrapped plain-text content instead of using HTML wrapping.
-This behaviour produces compliant SVG output and the resulted drawing can be used in other SVG editors like Inkscape.
+This behaviour produces compliant SVG output and the resultant drawing can be used in other SVG editors like Inkscape.

 Target object
 ^^^^^^^^^^^^^

-SVG text elements.
+An SVG text element.

 XML Syntax
 ^^^^^^^^^^